DeNA/Anjin/README.md

 > The Automated QA package that `UGUIPlaybackAgent` depends on writes its output files to `Application.persistentDataPath`.
 > Because all the Virtual Players try to write to the same file, an error is printed to the console.

+> [!WARNING]
+> Files under Assets are shared with Virtual Players via symbolic links.
+> Therefore, when you change settings in the Inspector, you must save them using the menu item **File > Save (command + S)** before re-running Autopilot.

 ### Run on Play Mode Scenarios